Macadamia nut variety trials in NZ

 New Zealand Macadamia industry

 To identify initiatives to grow the industry Vanessa circulated a survey to growers in early 2017 and the results overwhelmingly cited ‘lack of industry body support for growers’.
-She also found that the dropping varieties had overtaken the picking varieties and would clearly dominate macadamia supplies to the NZ market by 2018.
-Vanessa felt it was time for her to step-up and bring about change to the NZMS as the industry body; to include and provide support for growers of their dropping varieties.
+Most growers weren’t aware the industry body was barely surviving and that the dropping varieties had overtaken the picking varieties and would clearly dominate macadamia supplies to the NZ market by 2018.
+Vanessa felt it was time to step-up and bring about change to the NZMS as the industry body; to include and provide support for growers of their dropping varieties.

-Vanessa is now the NZMS Vice President – her aim is to grow the industry, eliminate the negative ‘industry body’ image that growers currently have and introduce changes and a culture to accept and support growers of all varieties to ensure the industry will grow and finally achieve it’s full potential.
+Vanessa is now the NZMS Vice President – her aim is to grow the industry and introduce changes and a culture to accept and support growers to ensure the industry will grow and finally achieve it’s full potential.

 Commercial Macadamia Varieties